shpongledsummer/atmospheric-weather-card/README.md

 ## Atmospheric Weather Card

+<img width="400" alt="image" src="https://github.com/user-attachments/assets/03197044-ca08-4b18-b866-5e02eed86b9a" />

 A flexible, detail-oriented weather card for Home Assistant.
-It creates dynamic visuals that adapt to local conditions (weather, wind speed, sun elevation, lunar phases, etc.).
-The card features effects ranging from wind-driven rain and drifting fog to sunsets, thunderstorms, and auroras, mixed with little details like planes, birds, and shooting stars.

-<img width="400" alt="image" src="https://github.com/user-attachments/assets/03197044-ca08-4b18-b866-5e02eed86b9a" />

-You can embed other cards directly into it, run it standalone, or use it as an immersive background with a picture of your own home.
+It uses your local weather (and much more) to create live visuals, blending effects like wind gusts and thunderstorms with little details like passing planes and shooting stars.
+You can run it standalone, embed other cards inside it, or use it as an immersive background.

 <details>
-  <summary>Watch a demo of the weather visuals</summary>
+  <summary>Watch a demo</summary>

   https://github.com/user-attachments/assets/1005c3cb-9422-4d30-b67a-dca154397c7a
 </details>